 G.56 equiv_purge - purge equivalence checking module

 ''' equiv_purge [options] [selection]

 This command removes the proven part of an equivalence checking module, leaving only the unproven segments in the design.
-This will also remove and add module '''
+This will also remove and add module ports as needed. '''

 G.57 equiv_remove - remove \$equiv cells